craftedmedia/XperienceCommunity.FusionCache/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ## Description
-This package integrates with the popular Hybrid Caching library known as [ZiggyCreatures.FusionCache](https://github.com/ZiggyCreatures/FusionCache) allowing for L1 + L2 caching within Xperience.
+This package integrates with the popular Hybrid Caching library known as [ZiggyCreatures.FusionCache](https://github.com/ZiggyCreatures/FusionCache) providing a true L1 + L2 layered caching solution within Xperience by Kentico.

-It provides some useful utilities such as cache invalidation via Kentico cache dependencies, custom `FusionCache` backed cache tag helper and support for output caching.
+It provides some useful utilities such as cache invalidation via Kentico cache dependencies, custom `FusionCache` backed cache tag helper and support for output caching, with content personalization handled out of the box.

 ### Library Version Matrix